inkdropapp/docs-old/src/pages/manual/resizing-images.md

 Inkdrop basically follows GitHub-flavored Markdown which does not support specifying image size.
 To change image sizes in your notes, you have to define [custom stylesheet](/manual/style-tweaks).
-Add a following rules to your `styles.less`:
+Add following rules to your `styles.less`:

 ```less
 .editor {